-We meet Jan at a boutique hotel in Palma de Mallorca.
+We meet Jan at a boutique hotel to speak about coaching, life & business

-Jan has just come back from a speaking gig in Vienna, when we meet at a beautiful 5-star hotel in Palma Old Town.
-The entrepreneur, speaker, & coach splits his time between Mallorca, Germany, and California spreading the art of living a successful yet relaxed and fulfilled life.
+Jan has just come back from a speaking gig in Vienna, The entrepreneur, speaker, & coach splits his time between Europe and California spreading the art of living a successful yet relaxed and fulfilled life.

 What is the Story behind JB Coaching & Consulting?